What Is an Emergency Room Doctor?

 Earn an Emergency Medicine Certification

-Once a residency is successfully completed, the Emergency Medicine Certification is obtained by successfully completing a written and oral exam.
-Every ten years recertification is required to continue holding the certification.
+Once a residency is completed, the Emergency Medicine Certification is obtained by completing a written and oral exam.
+Every ten years, recertification is required to continue holding the certification.

 Depending on whether or not a doctor decides to take up a specialty sector of emergency medicine, there may be continuing education required.
-There are different boards that are included in special categories of emergency medicine such as American Osteopathic Board of Emergency Medicine and American Board of Medical Specialtie that require maintenance board certification.
+Different boards are included in special categories of emergency medicine, such as the American Osteopathic Board of Emergency Medicine and the American Board of Medical Specialties, that require maintenance board certification.

-Most medical schools offer a department of continuing medical education in departments such as emergency medicine that offer courses based on this model.
+Most medical schools offer a continuing education department in departments such as emergency medicine that offer courses based on this model.

 Added Benefits/Opportunities